sematext/docs/docs/logs/supported-date-formats.md

 title: Supported Date Formats
 description: @timestamp value is used by Sematext logging management solution as the moment when the event was generated, and supports timezone specified by using *+/-* notation as well as ISO, default Log4j, and graylog time format

 One of the key things when working with time based data is the timestamp that represents the moment when the event was generated.
-Sematext's Logs Management App expects the time of the event to be provided in the `@timestamp` field.
+Sematext Logs Management expects the time of the event to be provided in the `@timestamp` field.
 The following `@timestamp` value formats are currently supported by our logging management solution:

 1. ISO date with timezone information, for example: